BT PRICE HIKES

 you switch broadband provider.
 BT give you 30 days grace and

-then for a little over £1.60 per month you can retain your
+then for a little over £1.60 per month (in 2015) you can

-different addresses. |
+up to ten different addresses. |

 LATER